mehdi-repo/FullStackFastAPI/README.md

 .\venv\Scripts\activate

-.The Python environment should be now activated
+The Python environment should be now activated

 pip install -r requirements.txt

+** ERROR:    Application startup failed.
+Exiting. then be sure python select:interprator refer to venv